 Christianity is a practical religion.
-The sad truth is that many Christians are not practising what they preach.
+Many Christians are not practicing what they preach.
 We are settling for a watered-down type of Christianity that appeals to our emotions rather than fulfilling the Mission of Jesus Christ.
 James outlines what it means to practice pure and defiled religion (James 1: 27).
-Jesus, throughout His ministry, placed much emphasis on practical things; even more, He spoke about having faith.
-He had several confrontations with the Pharisees and Scribes because they tended to stick to the letter of the Law but had little concern for the welfare of their fellowman.
-There is nothing more hypocritical than a Christian professing to follow Christ yet refusing to do the things that Christ would do.
+Jesus, throughout His ministry, placed much emphasis on practical things; He spoke even more about having faith.
+He had several confrontations with the Pharisees and scribes because they stuck to the letter of the Law but had little concern for the welfare of their fellowman.
+There is nothing more hypocritical than a Christian professing to follow Christ, yet refusing to do the things that Christ would do.

 Too many Christians boast of how much they are grown in their faith.
 How they are learning to depend on God and the beautiful ways that He has rewarded their faithfulness.
-Yet, in practice, their lives are a contradiction to the things they claim.
+Yet their lives contradict the things they claim.
 Christians speak of how much they desire to have a closer relationship with God and how they want to please Him with their lives.
 Still, practical application is woefully lacking in their utterances.
-Something is wrong when we can easily apply all the verses of faith-building but seemingly neglect the ones on obedience and good works.
+Something is wrong when we can easily apply all the verses of faith-building but neglect the ones on obedience and good works.
 Our dear brother James puts it into perspective when he says faith without works to back it up is futile (James 2: 14-26).

-Facebook, Twitter, Instagram, or whatever social media platform is our preference are great places to speak of our faith in God.
+Facebook, Twitter, Instagram, or whatever social media platform is, our preference are great places to speak of our faith in God.
 But if we do not actively do our faith, we are nothing more than a sound brass or clanging cymbal (1Corinthians 13: 1).
 Many Christians have somehow forgotten that Christianity is about what we do rather than what we say.
 We can say all the right things, posting on walls, sending tweets, and posing for Instagram.
-Still, at the end of the day, people will see through the smokescreen if we do not practise the truth we profess to believe.
+Still, people will see through the smokescreen if we do not practice the truth we profess to believe.